mozilla/firefox-translations-models/remote_settings/README.md

 Uploads all file attachments in the directory associated with the given language pair.

 This argument will take a language pair, e.g. `"enes"` and upload all files in the relevant path.

-The path itself is based on the provided `--version` argument.

-* If the version is a release version, e.g. `1.0`, the script will search for the language pair in the `models/prod` directory.
-* If the version is a pre-release version, e.g. `1.0a1`, the script will search for the language pair in the `models/dev` directory.

 > [!NOTE]
 > Files are stored in compressed gzip archives.
 They must be decompressed before uploading.